Sakura in Japan

 Cherry blossoms in Yasukuni Shrine in Tokyo

-Every year, Japan Meteorological Agency observes the cherry blossoms at over 50 cities in Japan, and announces Blooming date and Full-bloom date at each city.
+Every year, Japan Meteorological Agency observes the cherry blossoms at over 50 cities in Japan.

 From late March to the middle of April, we watch the news of Sakura every day.

-There are the standard cherry trees for observation in each city.
+There is a fixed standard cherry tree for observation in each city.

-The members of Japan Meteorological Agency observe the trees visually every day, and they decide and declear the first blooming and full blooming there based on a criterion.
+The members of Japan Meteorological Agency observe the tree visually every day.

 For example, the standard trees (Somei-Yoshino) of Tokyo are in Yasukuni Shrine.

-And, in 2019, they announced that the blooming date was March 21 and the full-bloom date was March 27 in Tokyo.
+In 2024, they announced that the blooming date was March 29 and the full-bloom date was April 4 in Tokyo.

 These dates are recorded as data in Japan Meteorological Agency.